codetojoy/gists/easy_war_may_2018/Notes.v3.md

 ### TODO

+* write embedded tests
+* write a constant section
+* can we trigger Jenkins on Github events? as a test
+* consider docker names per build
 * improve the Node setup
+* remove duplication of `sh` and `aql` in `devops` and `PomSeacher`
 * X - handle the Git commit race-condition
-* remove duplication of `sh` and `aql` in `devops` and `PomSeacher`
 * X - confirm that CSV files are no longer needed